 Are you looking for the best questions to ask in an interview, whether it be as the interviewer or job applicant?
 Look no further!
 Here are my top five recommended queries from either side of the desk.

 I’ve hired for junior-level positions before, but for the first time, I need to interview candidates for a manager role.
 What questions should I be asking candidates at this level? — Katie, Maryland

 As you interview candidates for any position, it is essential to cut through the surface and find out if they are a genuine fit.
-Especially when searching for management roles, try to identify those who strive towards success – individuals that understand what needs to be done in order reach aims, make complex decisions, go over obstacles and possess the intelligence plus interpersonal expertise necessary to motivate others while leading them.
+Especially when searching for management roles, try to identify those who strive towards success – individuals that understand what needs to be done in order to reach aims, make complex decisions, go over obstacles, and possess the intelligence plus interpersonal expertise necessary to motivate others while leading them.

 Here are five questions that will help you suss out those traits.

 1. “What has been your biggest achievement at (current or recent company)?
 What results that you produced are you most proud of?”

 When you’re searching for a competent team member, investigate their history and determine whether they are capable of building things, making progress, or taking any project from start to finish.
 If possible candidates only state what they think could happen instead of providing proof that it has already occurred in the past, be aware and take caution when considering them as an applicant.

 Ensure your interview questions to ask delve into their concrete achievements and experiences, enabling you to make well-informed decisions during the hiring process.